 As a result, we are seeing a trend amongst our client base: a need to increase efficiency in the hiring process to reduce time to hire and maximize predictive power.
 Organizations are looking to reduce time-to-fill so they do not lose out on good candidates, can build their teams to the required capacity, and keep cost-of-hire down.
 They also want to reduce the time burden on candidates to minimize dropout and perceived barriers to employment.
 Many are fearful of losing candidates to competitors who are hiring on the spot.

-This has led many TA teams to make rash decisions and reactive changes to their hiring processes because of the labor market: many are removing the most predictive components (e.g., assessments and behavioral interviews) from their hiring process and instead using historical selection criteria like years of experience and education to make hiring decisions.
-This is illustrated in the graphic here on the left side:
+This has led many TA teams to make rash decisions and reactive changes to their hiring processes because of the labor market: many are removing the most predictive components (e.g., assessments and behavioral interviews) from their hiring process and instead of using historical selection criteria like years of experience and education to make hiring decisions.

 Although removing these processes will require less time from each candidate, such practices also lead to businesses shedding valuable HR and technology tools from the selection process which may result in unintended (yet predictable) consequences such as negative candidate experience, high turnover, low new hire performance, poor engagement, and safety and quality issues.
 Let’s dig in to understand why.